alice-biometrics/petisco/docs/extra/rabbitmq/rabbitmq.md

 However, when something is not correct on the subscriber, petisco/rabbitmq infrastructure performs some actions to retry the execution.
 This will be the steps:
-1. Subscriber read the message from queue (e.g UserCreated)
+1. Subscriber read the message from queue (e.g. UserCreated)
-2. Subscriber perform derived fails (e.g send sms message when user is created)
+2. Subscriber perform derived fails (e.g. send sms message when user is created)
 3. As this derived action fails, subscriber returns a `nack` to the queue.
 4. Now, the message is requeued to the `retry` queue.
    * This waits a specific time (ttl) and message will be requeued n times (also configurable).